DenisTairovski/net_slicing_project/README.md

 ```
 Meanwhile, all the other connections to the other host should be blocked by dropping the packets.
 This should be done for each connection that is defined, which should make the system work.

-It is worth noticing that the "2_operator_scenario.sh" overrides the configurations for the routers set by "all_scenario.sh" in terms of the speed of the connections.
+It is worth noticing that the "2_operator_scenario.sh" and the "3_operator_scenario.sh" overrides the configurations for the routers set by "all_scenario.sh" in terms of the speed of the connections.
 ### Contributing

 The Contributors of this project are the following: